sparkflows/sparkflows-docs/docs/user-guide/reading-writing/writing-parquet.rst

    :alt: readwrite
    :width: 60%

-Once the workflow executed successfully the csv file will be saved to specified location
+Once the workflow executed successfully the csvparquet file will be saved to specified location

 .. figure:: ../../_assets/user-guide/read-write/14.PNG
    :alt: readwrite